elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculated-fields.md

 1. In **Formula**, type any parameters needed by the function \(help for the function displays below **Formula**\)\.
 As needed, choose fields from **Field list** and then choose **Add** to add them to the formula\.
 You can also choose additional functions from the **Function list** to complete the formula\.

-   If you are using a field that has a space or a nonalphanumeric character other than an underscore in the name, you must enclose the field name in curly braces when referencing it, for example **\{customer id\}**\.
-Curly braces are optional if the fieldname has no space or a nonalphanumeric character\.
+   If you use a field name that has a space or a nonalphanumeric character other than an underscore, enclose the field name in curly braces when referencing it, for example **\{customer id\}**\.
+Curly braces are optional if the field name has no space or a nonalphanumeric character\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/ifelse-function.png)

 1. Choose **Create**\.